albuch/sbt-dependency-check/README.md

         check

 ## Known issues
-* Tasks fail with `org.owasp.dependencycheck.data.nvdcve.DatabaseException: Unable to connect to the database` when adding plugin to Play framework projects.
+* Tasks fail with `org.owasp.dependencycheck.data.nvdcve.DatabaseException: Unable to connect to the database` when adding plugin to e.g. Play Framework projects.
   * If the sbt project has a H2 Database version 1.4x in the classpath (as most Play applications have by default) the default connection `jdbc:h2:file:%s;FILE_LOCK=SERIALIZED;AUTOCOMMIT=ON;` string won't work as the file lock mode `SERIALIZED` is not supported in H2 v1.4 anymore.
-  * Change the connection string to the following.
+As DependencyChecks maintenance task doesn't work well with H2 v1.4.x (see next issue) the recommended way is to downgrade to H2 v1.3

       ```
-      dependencyCheckConnectionString := "jdbc:h2:file:%s;AUTOCOMMIT=ON;"
+         dependencyOverrides += "com.h2database" % "h2" % "1.3.176"
       ```
-* Check/Aggregate tasks runs forever, CVE database file size increases drastically
+* Check/Aggregate tasks runs forever, CVE database file size increases drastically if run with H2 v1.4.x
   * SBT projects that have a specific H2 database version 1.4.x in the classpath (e.g. Play Framework 2.4.x projects) will have issues with the dependency check maintenance task that is run after fetching NVD data sets und inserting them in the database.
 For the initial data import the database file size will increase up to several GB and the task will run for more than 1 hour depending on the hardware resources.
   * Current proposed workaround is to override the dependency to the latest 1.3.x release of H2 database in `project/plugins.sbt`.

     ```